evanx/ndeploy-bash/README.md

 This microservice should `git clone` and `npm install` repos according to a Redis-based request.

+This is not particularly useful for manual purposes.
+However it is intended for a distributed system of microservices, where orchestration requires a server for automated deployments of constituent microservices, e.g. for auto-scaling.

 As an exercise, it is implemented in `bash` - my other favourite programming language :)

 This service performs a blocking pop on an Redis list for incoming request, which are assigned a unique id, by incrementing a Redis serial number.